doombubbles/ability-choice/README.md

 BTD6 Abilities are fun and interactive, definitely, but sometimes you just don't feel like using them.
 This mod gives you a choice: use the ability of a tower like normal, or give it up to instead give the base tower new effects.

-Adds in 1-2 new choices for towers and hero abilities that you can pick instead of having an active ability, now selected in the Upgrades menu for the tower by Right-Clicking on the Upgrade.
+Adds in 1-2 new choices for towers and hero abilities that you can pick instead of having an active ability, selected in the Upgrades menu for the tower by **Right-Clicking on the Upgrade**.

 Yellow Icon: Default Effect